Skip to main content

 • Filter out unnecessary information more effectively

-• Increased gray matter in regions associated with attention and memory
+• Differences in gray matter density in regions associated with attention and memory

-• Enhanced connectivity between frontal and parietal regions
+• Differences in connectivity between frontal and parietal regions

 • Altered activation patterns in executive control networks

-• Anterior Cingulate Cortex: Attention and conflict monitoring
+• Anterior Cingulate Cortex: Linked to attention and conflict monitoring

 ”But What About Gaming Addiction?”

 The study carefully controlled for problematic gaming behaviors.
-The cognitive benefits were observed in regular players, not those with gaming disorders.
-Key distinction:
+The associations observed were in regular players, not those with gaming disorders.

 ”Screen Time is Harmful”